Select Page

-For my own journey into developing better prompting skills, asking targeted questions is one of the most useful skills to develop.
-And over time, I’ve come up with what I consider to be my bedrock rule: Always ask the AI.
+For my own journey into developing better prompting skills, it isn’t just asking targeted questions that lets me improve.
+Instead, I’ve come up with what I consider to be my bedrock rule: Always ask the AI.

 Here’s my basic pitch: